 - What Happens with Regular Exercise?
 Training Adaptations

-People interested in improving the results of performance horses including racing, endurance, roping, eventing and show horses.This course is also relevant to equine wellness practitioners such as Equine Massage Therapists.
+- Those interested in improving the results of performance horses—including racing, endurance, roping, eventing and show horses

 *Course details are subject to change.